-On November 13, 2018, the Company announced that its Board of Directors had adopted a \$50.0 million stock repurchase program.
+The Company adopted a \$50.0 million stock repurchase program on November 13, 2018.
+On April 13, 2022, the Company announced that its Board of Directors had approved the addition of \$50.0 million to its stock repurchase program, resulting in authorized stock repurchases of up to an aggregate of \$100.0 million.
 Under the stock repurchase program, the Company may repurchase shares from time to time in the open market or in privately negotiated transactions.
 The stock repurchase program does not obligate the Company to acquire any specific number of shares or acquire shares over any specific period of time.
 The stock repurchase program may be suspended or discontinued at any time by the Company and does not have an expiration date.